How to use Segment events to power Knock

 🚨

-For use cases such as new signup events, where events will often reach Knock before identify calls, consider inline identification of users in your Segment events.
+For use cases such as new signup events, where events often reach Knock before identify calls, consider inline identification of users in your Segment events.

 Inline identify users in a Segment event